 - The pilgrims staying in this ashram are required to observe and adhere to truth, non-violence, self-discipline, and polite etiquette.

 - All pilgrims are requested to join in all the daily activities in the Ashram such as the Morning Meditation/Chanting to Awaken the Sun of Consciousness within; Agni Hotra, the Morning Fire Purification Ceremony; Yoga; Noon Meditation; Sunset Meditation; and. the Evening Satsang/Lectures/Kirtan, etc. Out of which, the Morning and Evening Sessions are Very Important.
 Otherwise there is no point in staying in the Ashram.

 - Along with meditation, seva or service is an important and integral part of spiritual sadhana.
-Beside keeping their own rooms tidy and washing their own dishes, all seekers staying in the ashram who are fit and able are expected to contribute a minimum of 2 hours daily to selfless service such as gardening, computer work, editing and/or translating spiritual literature, etc, as may be assigned to them.
-Unnecessary chatting /gossiping with others should be avoided.
+Beside keeping their own rooms clean and washing their own dishes, pilgrims staying in the ashram who are fit and able are expected to contribute to selfless service such as keeping the ashram clean, editing and/or translating spiritual literature, etc, as may be assigned to them.
+Unnecessary chatting/gossiping with others should be avoided.

 - The Ashram should not be looked upon as a hotel or guest-house.
 While staying in the Ashram, visitors are requested to refrain from visiting places, which may distract them from their initial intention.
 Those who wish to visit such places should do so before arriving in the Ashram, or after departing.

 - All pilgrims (both men and women) are required to dress modestly and soberly, in a way that shows respect for the tradition of Ashram life.
 We request that no shorts, sleeveless shirts/low cut shirts, tight jeans, or other revealing clothing are worn.

-- A pilgrim is allowed to stay in the Ashram for up to 15 days.
+- A pilgrim is allowed to stay in the Ashram for up to 7 days.
 This period can be extended upon request after the pilgrim has checked-in.

 - In the event that the administration asks the pilgrim to leave (even prior to the conclusion of the first 7 days), the pilgrim must vacate the premises immediately.